CSSB Centre for Structural Systems Biology

 Prerequisites: cryo grid sample preparation training, autogrid clipping proficiency

-Duration: up to 2 separate 4-hour sessions with EM facility staff, more if necessary.
-Attending observation sessions with independent users: min 2 x 4 hours.
+Duration:typically four training sessions (4h each) with EM facility staff, more if necessary.
+Observation sessions with independent users: min 2 x 4 hours.

 Final approval and sign off after ~100 hours of supervised instrument time logged by facility staff and demonstration of proficiency